litestar-org/litestar/docs/usage/security/abstract-authentication-middleware.rst

 AbstractAuthenticationMiddleware
 ================================

-Starlite exports :class:`AbstractAuthenticationMiddleware <.middleware.authentication.AbstractAuthenticationMiddleware>`,
+Litestar exports :class:`AbstractAuthenticationMiddleware <.middleware.authentication.AbstractAuthenticationMiddleware>`,
 which is an Abstract Base Class (ABC) that implements the :class:`MiddlewareProtocol <.middleware.base.MiddlewareProtocol>`.
 To add authentication to your app using this class as a basis, subclass it and implement the abstract method :meth:`authenticate_request <.middleware.authentication.AbstractAuthenticationMiddleware.authenticate_request>`:

 .. code-block:: python

-   from starlite.authentication import (
+   from litestar.authentication import (
        AbstractAuthenticationMiddleware,
        AuthenticationResult,
    )
-   from starlite.connection import ASGIConnection
+   from litestar.connection import ASGIConnection

    class MyAuthenticationMiddleware(AbstractAuthenticationMiddleware):